johnidm/about-me/README.md

 # Johni Douglas Marangon

-30, I was born ... there are not many things that I class as a hobby, as hobbies ... , as classes ...
+30, software engineer, technology enthusiast, open source collaborator, enjoys sports in general, hangout and personal enhancement meetups.

 ## Contact Information

 * Email: johni.douglas.marangon@gmail.com
-* WWW: www.johnidouglas.com
+* Blog: www.johnidouglas.com
 * GitHub: www.github.com/johnidm
 * Linkedin: www.linkedin.com/in/johnidouglas
-* Current city: Florianopolis, SC, Brazil
+* Lives at: Florianopolis, SC, Brazil

 ## About me

-More than 8+ years experience in software development, I made a large number of successful projects in the web and desktop.
-Inspired in learning new technologies and business opportunities.
+More than 8+ years experience in software development, participated on a lots  of successful projects using web and desktop technologies.
+Nonstop learner.

-Despite coding, I’m a big fan of architecture talks, design patterns, best practices and subjects like Agile, TDD and cloud computing, tests, user expierience.
-Searching for opportunities to join qn engaged and commited team, passionate for its own product, creating life-changing experiences.
-A group that shares the same passion about coding craftsmanship with great product vision.
+Despite the coding focus, I’m a big fan of architecture talks, design patterns, best practices and subjects like Agile, TDD, cloud computing and user expierience.
+Searching for opportunities to join an engaged and commited team, passionate for its own product, creating life-changing experiences.
+A group that shares the same passion with great product vision.

-Yet, I have a [blog](http://johnidouglas.com/) where I share some progress on my personal projects and other interesting resources. l believe in open source initiative and share most of my work that has no impact in business secrets.
-You can find it on my [GitHub account](https://github.com/).
-I also participate in meetups and talks about technologies as a [speacker](http://slides.com/johnidouglasmarangon).
+Try to share some knowledge at [blog](http://johnidouglas.com/) when not working.
+I believe open source initiative and share most of my work that has no impact in business secrets.
+You can find my collaborations on my [GitHub account](https://github.com/).

+Help to organize some local meetups and talks about technology.
+Check it out on my [speacker](http://slides.com/johnidouglasmarangon).

 ### Tecnical Skills